Elland Rail Station and Access Package

 Why would this new station be needed, what is in Elland?
 Are we not better making the existing transport system more efficient than adding in othrer failing parts

-TheVampyre asked almost 6 years ago
+TheVampyre asked over 6 years ago

 Thank you for your question.
 The proposed station will make Elland more accessible, helping to promote economic growth in Elland by supporting existing businesses and attracting new investment in to the area.
 The station will act as a park and ride station, providing opportunities for local residents to travel to a wider area, be it for work or leisure purposes.